-- 1. The subject is verbally or physically restrained in a way that communicates that he or she is not free to leave.
-(Note: Whether or not the officer would have permitted the subject to leave doesn't determine arrest.) - 2.
+- 1. The subject is verbally or physically restrained in a way that communicates that he or she will ultimately not be free to leave after the investigation has concluded.
+(Note: Whether or not the officer would have eventually permitted the subject to leave doesn't determine arrest.) - 2.
 The driver is detained for over one-half hour, absent exigent circumstances. - 3.
 Part of the detention is spent in the patrol car (for reasons other than safety, weather, etc.). - 4.
 The officer persistently questions the driver in a patrol car, resulting in a confession or other incriminating circumstances. - 5.
 The driver is a minor and is denied permission to contact his or her parents or guardian. - 6.
 The officer tells the subject they are under arrest or issues them a citation.
 (See OCGA 17-4-23)